scious/documentation/docs/bask/latest.md

 ### `Bask Switch Plugin`

 Specify the plugin you want to work on with Bask.

-Options are populated from a dropdown list showing the Bask compatible workspace folders If no option is available, return explanation for how to get options listed in the dropdown.
+- Options are populated from a dropdown list showing the Bask compatible workspace folders
+- If no option is available, return explanation for how to get options listed in the dropdown.

-### `Bask Which`
+### `Bask Which Plugin`

 Returns the name of the plugin Bask is currently working on.